KunalAnand2907/Stock_Market_Real-Time_Data_Analysis_via_Kafka/README.md

 ## Stock Market Real-Time Data Analysis Project via Kafka

 ## Introduction
-In this project, have executed an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.
+In this project, have executed an End-To-End Data Engineering Project ~ An Automated ETL/ELT on Real-Time Stock Market Data using Kafka and AWS.

 We are going to use different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL.